zach-hartwig/ADAQ/Readme.md

 #### ADAQ directory ####

-The ADAQ libraries serve two main functions: first, to wrap all CAENDigitizer library functions with a more intuitive and consistent function style; second to provide a set of powerful enhanced methods for programming, operating, and readout of CAEN data acquisition
+The main ADAQ library serves two main functions: first, to wrap all CAENDigitizer library functions with a more intuitive and consistent function style; second to provide a set of powerful enhanced methods for programming, operating, and readout of CAEN data acquisition